If you have been arrested while you’re in college — even if it wasn’t on campus — you run the risk of being punished twice for the same crime.

 Colleges and universities have adopted codes of conduct to guide acceptable and unacceptable behavior from its students.
 It’s a liability for schools to ignore arrests of students off campus, as the alleged crime could have an impact on student safety at school.

-Here’s an example: The University of Memphis is being sued for reportedly allowing a student accused of sexually assaulting another student to remain on campus, even though he had been formally charged with the assault.
+Here’s an example: The University of Memphis was sued for reportedly allowing a student accused of sexually assaulting another student to remain on campus, even though he had been formally charged with the assault.
 A judge sided with the student who sued the school, saying that the school’s response could constitute negligence.
-The judge is allowing the case to go forward.
+The judge allowed the case to go forward, but in late 2021, the suit was dismissed.

 What’s the difference between a criminal trial and a college or university disciplinary hearing?